ryreiterman/final-project-photo-gallery/README.md

 * Getting some of the data from Cloudinary seemed to be very complicated.
 There is probably an easier way to make certain API calls, so I need to spend more time reading the documentation

+* File sizes for thumbnail images are too large

 ## Features I Want to Add

 * Randomly display the galleries